Jennifer Baumgardner

-Jennifer Baumgardner (born 1970) is a writer, activist, filmmaker, and lecturer whose work explores abortion, sex, bisexuality, rape, single parenthood, and women's power.
-From 2013 to 2017, she served as the Executive Director/Publisher at The Feminist Press at the City University of New York (CUNY), a feminist institution founded by Florence Howe in 1970.
+Jennifer Baumgardner (born 1970) is a feminist writer whose work explores abortion, sex, bisexuality, rape, single parenthood, and women's power.
+From 2013 to 2017, she served as the Executive Director/Publisher at The Feminist Press at the City University of New York (CUNY), the press founded by Florence Howe in 1970.

 She is most known for her contribution to the development of third-wave feminism.

 Early and personal life

 Baumgardner grew up in Fargo, North Dakota, the middle of three daughters.
 She attended Lawrence University in Appleton, Wisconsin, graduating in 1992.
 While at Lawrence, she helped organize an anti-war "Guerrilla Theater," led a feminist group on campus, and co-founded an alternative newspaper called The Other that focused on intersectional issues of liberation.
 She moved to New York City after graduation and in 1993 began working as an unpaid intern for Ms. magazine.
 By 1997 she had become the youngest editor at Ms.

 While working at Ms., Baumgardner fell in love with a female intern, Anastasia.
 They broke up in 1996, but the relationship inspired her to write the memoir Look Both Ways: Bisexual Politics.
 In 1997 she began dating Amy Ray of the Indigo Girls; the couple broke up in 2002.

-She currently lives in New York with her husband Michael and two sons, Skuli and Magnus.

 Mid life

 Baumgardner left Ms. in 1998 and began writing independently for magazines and news organizations, including the New York Times and NPR.
 She has since written for numerous magazines, including Glamour, The Nation, Babble, More, and Maxim.
 Her books include Manifesta: Young Women, Feminism and the Future, Grassroots: A Field Guide for Feminist Activism written with Amy Richards, and Look Both Ways: Bisexual Politics.
 In 2004 she produced the documentary film Speak Out: I Had an Abortion, which tells the story of ten women's abortion experiences from the 1920s to the present, including the reproductive justice architect Loretta Ross, feminist and journalist Gloria Steinem, and activist Florence Rice.
 She has written about purity balls (rituals celebrating virginity), Catholic hospitals taking over secular ones and eliminating their reproductive services, rape, and breastfeeding her friend's son.

 Baumgardner's work has been featured on shows from The Oprah Winfrey Show to NPR's Talk of the Nation, as well as in the New York Times, BBC News Hour, Bitch, and various other venues.
-She has keynoted at more than 250 universities, organizations, and conferences, including the National Coalition of Abortion Providers, Amherst College, Take Back The Night UW-Madison, and the New Jersey Women and Gender Studies Consortium.
 In 2003, the Commonwealth Club of California hailed her in their centennial year as one of six "Visionaries for the 21st Century," commenting that "in her role as author and activist, [Jennifer has] permanently changed the way people think about feminism...and will shape the next 100 years of politics and culture."